Africa CDC: New virus variant appears to emerge in Nigeria

 “We believe this mutation will not have an effect” on the deployment of COVID-19 vaccines to the continent, he said of the South Africa variant.

 South Africa’s health minister late Wednesday announced an “alarming rate of spread” in that country, with more than 14,000 new cases confirmed in the past day, including more than 400 deaths.
+It was the largest single-day increase in cases.

-The country has more than 950,000 infections and COVID-19 is “unrelenting,” Zwelini Mkhize said in a statement.
+The country has more than 950,000 infections and COVID-19 is “unrelenting,” Health Minister Zwelini Mkhize said.

 The African continent now has more than 2.5 million confirmed cases, or 3.3% of global cases.
 Infections across the continent have risen 10.9% over the past four weeks, Nkengasong said, including a 52% increase in Nigeria and 40% increase in South Africa.